googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 the ColorLine interval is defined, color stops may lie outside the 0° to 360° circle.
 This has an effect on the computation of the gradient colors inside the interval of 0° to 360°, but colors are not sampled from outside this interval.
-See figure 5.31 for an example.
-The color for angles lower than 330° is red due to the extend mode pad, then the color line transitions from 330° and red to 400° and yellow, but only the color values up until 360° are sampled for drawing.
+See figure 5.32 for an example.
+The color for angles lower than 330° is yellow due to the extend mode pad, then the color line transitions from 330° and yellow to 400° and red, but only the color values up until 360° are sampled for drawing.

+![A sweep gradient, from yellow to red, with start angle from 210° to 110°, showing the inversion of the color line.](images/colr_conic_gradient_inverted.png)

+**Figure 5.31 A sweep gradient, from yellow to red, with start angle of 210° and end angle of 110°, showing the inversion of the color line when the start angle is larger than the end angle.

-![A sweep gradient, from yellow to red, with start angle of 330° and an end angle of 390°.](images/colr_conic_gradient_stop_angle_outside.png)
+![A sweep gradient, from yellow to red, with start angle of 330° and an end angle of 400°.](images/colr_conic_gradient_stop_angle_outside.png)

-**Figure 5.31 A sweep gradient with start angle of 330° and an end angle of 390°, using a `ColorLine` with color stops 0 and 1 for yellow and redd and extend mode pad.**
+**Figure 5.32 A sweep gradient with start angle of 330° and an end angle of 400°, using a `ColorLine` with color stops 0 and 1 for yellow and red and extend mode pad.**

-Because the sweep gradient is drawn from 0° to 360° a sharp transition may occur at 0°, this can be mitigated by adjusting the color stops at the 0° and 360° position on the arc to have the same color.
+NOTE: Because the sweep gradient is drawn from 0° to 360° a sharp transition may occur at 0°, this can be mitigated by adjusting the color stops at the 0° and 360° position on the arc to have the same color.
 The location of the transition axis can also be shifted by nesting the PaintSweepGradient inside a PaintRotate/PaintVarRotate operation.

 NOTE: When a sweep gradient is combined with a transformation (see 5.7.11.1.5),